arpank-2380/arpank-2380.github.io/_pages/publications.md

-1.**Wet-chemical Synthesis Of Spherical Arsenic Nanoparticles By A Simple Reduction Method And Its Characterization.**
+1. **Wet-chemical Synthesis Of Spherical Arsenic Nanoparticles By A Simple Reduction Method And Its Characterization.**
 ![Preview not available!](/assets/images/pubs/aml2012.png)
 Pal, A\*; Saha, S; Maji, S. K.; Kundu, M; **Kundu, A.**
 [*Adv.
 Mat.
 Lett.*, **2012**, *3(3)*, 177.](https://doi.org/10.5185/amlett.2011.9305)